-As Athletic Director, Thomas oversees all operations in the Athletic Department for the Firebirds, specifically the university's 10 Division II teams which include: men's and women's basketball, men’s soccer, men’s and women’s tennis, women’s indoor and outdoor track and field, men’s and women’s cross country, and women’s volleyball.
+As Athletic Director, Thomas oversees all operations in the Athletic Department for the Firebirds, specifically the university's 10 Division II teams which include: men's and women's basketball, men’s soccer, men’s and women’s tennis, women’s indoor and outdoor track and field, women’s cross country, and men's and women's lacrosse.
 In July of 2011, Thomas guided the Firebirds into the East Coast Conference (ECC), the first ever conference affiliation for the University of the District of Columbia.

 Thomas came to the University of the District of Columbia with over 30 years of experience in NCAA athletics.
 Prior to accepting the post at the University of the District of Columbia, Thomas served as the Senior Associate Athletic Director at Georgetown University and as a member of the NCAA Division I Management Council.
 At Georgetown, Thomas was responsible for providing direct support to student-athletes and served as the sport administrator for over fifteen sports programs during her tenure.

 A well-respected member of the NCAA community, Thomas has been acknowledged nationally for her work in NCAA and Big East Athletics.
 In addition to her service on the DI Management Council, she has also served as a member of the NCAA Division I Championships and Competition Cabinet, Competitive Safeguards and Medical Aspects of Sport Committee, Big East Conference Executive Committee, Director’s Cup Committee, and the National Association of Collegiate Directors of Athletics (NACDA) Executive Committee.
 In recognition of her experience and knowledge, Thomas was selected to serve one term on the NCAA Division II Management Council in 2010.